Pepe Escobar: Foreign correspondent

 Escobar next worked as a foreign correspondent and investigative journalist covering geopolitics.
 He has lived in London, Paris, Milan, Los Angeles, Washington, D.C., Bangkok and Hong Kong.
 He regularly wrote the column "The Roving Eye" for the Hong Kong-based Asia Times between 2010 and 2014.

-On August 30, 2001, his column in Asia Times described the impact on US-Pakistani relations of the US campaign against Osama bin Laden - described as “the No 1 target of the CIA’s counterterrorism center”: “inside Afghanistan today, where the Saudi Arabian lives in exile, Osama is a minor character.
-He is ill and always in hiding – usually “somewhere near Kabul.”
+Escobar reported from Afghanistan and Pakistan in the period around 2000–2001.
+In August 2000, the Taliban arrested Escobar and two other journalists and confiscated their film, accusing them of taking photos at a soccer match.
+On August 30, 2001, his column in Asia Times described the impact on US-Pakistani relations of the US campaign against Osama bin Laden - described as "the No 1 target of the CIA’s counterterrorism center": "inside Afghanistan today, where the Saudi Arabian lives in exile, Osama is a minor character.
+He is ill and always in hiding – usually "somewhere near Kabul."
 Once in a while he travels incognito to Peshawar.
-His organization, al-Qaeda, is split, and in tatters.”
+His organization, al-Qaeda, is split, and in tatters."
 The piece was called "prophetic" by KBOO.
-He interviewed Afghanistan's leading opposition commander against the Taliban, Ahmad Shah Massoud, for Asia Times weeks before his assassination on 9/11.
+He interviewed Afghanistan's leading opposition commander against the Taliban, Ahmad Shah Massoud, for Asia Times weeks before his assassination on September 11.
 His October 26, 2001 piece for Asia Times, "Anatomy of a 'terrorist' NGO," described the history and methods of the Al Rashid Trust.

 In 2011, journalist Arnaud de Borchgrave described Escobar as "well known for breaking stories in the Arab and Muslim worlds."
-Escobar reported from Afghanistan and Pakistan in the period around 2000–2001.
-In August 2000, the Taliban arrested Escobar and two other journalists and confiscated their film, accusing them of taking photos at a soccer match.

-According to de Borchgrave, during the 2011 Libyan Civil War Escobar wrote a piece "uncovering" the background of Abdelhakim Belhaj (whose military leadership against Muammar Gaddafi was being aided by NATO), that he had trained with al-Qaeda in Afghanistan.
+According to de Borchgrave, during the 2011 Libyan Civil War Escobar wrote a piece "uncovering" the background of Abdelhakim Belhaj (whose military leadership against Muammar Gaddafi was being aided by NATO), including his training with al-Qaeda in Afghanistan.
 According to Escobar's story, published by Asia Times on August 30, 2011, Belhaj's background was well known to Western intelligence.

-Interviewed about his story by Radio New Zealand, Escobar said that Belhaj and his close associates were fundamentalists whose goal was to impose Islamic law once they defeated Gaddafi, and that Libya would slide into a civil war between Gaddafi loyalists and “Jihadist fundamentalists”.
+Interviewed about his story by Radio New Zealand, Escobar said that Belhaj and his close associates were fundamentalists whose goal was to impose Islamic law once they defeated Gaddafi, and that Libya would slide into a civil war between Gaddafi loyalists and "Jihadist fundamentalists".
 Escobar's story was commented on by Muhammad Sahimi for PBS.

 In 2014, Escobar participated in an international conference in Iran that also included several conspiracy theorists and Holocaust deniers.
 Journalist Gareth Porter said he would not have attended the event if he had known that some of the other participants held extremist views.
 Porter said that his representatives told him extremists would not be attending.
 He said that Escobar and Code Pink founder, Medea Benjamin, were equally upset by some of the presentations.